 A Nasogastric tube may be inserted to administer medications for cleanout

-IV may be placed to receive fluids for hydration
+IV will be placed to receive fluids for hydration

-Your child may be restricted to a clear liquid diet at this time
+Your child will be restricted to a clear liquid diet at this time

 Day of Procedures (Wednesday)

-Your child will be taken down to the Children’s Procedure Center.
+Your child will be taken to the Children’s Procedure Center.
 They will be placed under sedation.
-A colonoscopy (with biopsies) will be performed and manometry catheter will be placed.
-It will extend from the colon, out through the rectum, and secured in place with tape near your child’s rectum and inner thigh.
+A colonoscopy (with biopsies) will be performed and the manometry catheter (tube) will be placed.
+It will extend though the colon and out of the rectum.
+The catheter will be secured in place with tape near your child’s rectum and inner thigh.

 As your child fully awakes from anesthesia it is important to assist your child in not pulling out the catheter

-Following the procedure your child will not be able to have anything by mouth as this can alter the study.
+Following the procedure, your child will not be able to have anything by mouth as this can alter the study.
 IV fluids will keep your child hydrated

 Your child will need to remain in bed for the remainder of that day and until the study is completed the following day